tchungg/MGTC28-Group-Project/README.md

 **Seasonal Trends**

-To identify the seasonal trends, Factory POS and Total Inventory data were used to compare across all need states.
+To identify the seasonal trends, Total Sales, Trade Spend and Overral Inventory data were used to compare across all need states.

-See Notebook Here:

 **Total Sales & Trade Spend**